SaintGemini/anime-recommendation-engine/README.md

 Overall the recommendations given by the web app were good.
 As an anime fan I can say that the recommendations were what I was looking for.
 It would have been easier to evaluate the recommendations if I used a model, but my computer is not strong enough.
 The recommendations given were not like Crunchroll.
 The recommendations are based on what was higher rated and ranked and what was better recieved by the fans.

 ## Possible errors when running Jupyter notebook
-If running through the Jupyter notebook, please note that when trying to create the dot_prod_shows or the user_item_matrix pandas dataframes you might get the following error <br>
+If running through the Jupyter notebook, please note that when trying to create the dot_prod_shows or the user_item_matrix pandas dataframes you might get the following error <br><br>
-MemoryError: Unable to allocate X.XX GiB for an array with shape (X, Y) and data type float64 <br>
+MemoryError: Unable to allocate X.XX GiB for an array with shape (X, Y) and data type float64 <br><br>
 I found the solution at this link and it would be worth reading through BEFORE running cells in the notebook:<br>
 https://stackoverflow.com/questions/57507832/unable-to-allocate-array-with-shape-and-data-type